basementuniverse/jsonpad-php/README.md

 ## Tests

-Tests are provided in the `/tests/` folder.
-These will work with [PHPUnit](http://packagist.org/packages/phpunit/phpunit).
+[PHPUnit](http://packagist.org/packages/phpunit/phpunit) tests are provided in the `/tests/` folder.